University of Minnesota's infectious disease center urges better use of COVID-19 testing

 While research with other types of coronaviruses suggests that antibodies provide at least short-term immunity after infection, there's no definitive proof of a similar effect with the virus that causes COVID-19.
 A Chinese study in monkeys offered some promise, and a Korean study this week reported that people who suffered second infections seemed to kill off the virus.

-Mayo, the U, and the state of Minnesota are all planning to use antibody testing on a large-scale for population-level research, which can be used to roughly figure out the overall prevalence of COVID-19 in a community.
+Mayo, the U, and the state of Minnesota are all planning to use antibody testing on a large scale for population-level research, which can be used to roughly figure the overall prevalence of COVID-19 in a community.

 "We still don't know enough yet about protective immunity" for people carrying antibodies, she said, "so the way we are using serology is really to look at how much of the population has been exposed."